shrutisingh07/REST-API-REPORT-/README.md

-# 💰 Expense Tracker API
+# 📄 Expense Tracker (Report Project)

-A REST API built using Apidog for managing personal expenses.
+This project contains a detailed report of an Expense Tracker system.

 ---

-## 📌 Features
+## 📌 Contents
-- Add new expense
-- View all expenses
+- Project explanation
-- Update expense
+- Screenshots
-- Delete expense
+- Code explanation
-- Category tracking
+- Testing details

 ---

-## 🛠 Tech Stack
-- Apidog
-- REST API
-- JSON
+## 📄 Documentation
+Full project report is available in PDF format.

 ---

-## 📸 Preview
-REST API , EXPENSE TRACKER REPORT.pdf

----

-## 👩‍💻 Author
+## 👩‍💻 Note
-Shruti Singh
+This is a documentation-based beginner project created for learning purposes.